nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Step 1.
 The user has the application launched.

 Step 2.
-The user executes `find-t John Doe` to search for tutors with the name "John Doe".
+The user executes `find-t John Doe` to search for tutors whose name contains "John" or "Doe.
 The command is parsed in the `AddressBookParser`.

 Step 3. `FindTutorCommandParser` is created, and constructs a `NameContainsKeywordsPredicate` which matches for any of the search keywords.
 A `FindTutorCommand` object is then constructed with this predicate.

 Step 4.
-The `LogicManager` calls the `execute` in `FindTutorCommand` which sets the predicate of the filtered persons list in `ModelManager` to be the predicate created earlier.
+The `LogicManager` calls the `execute` method in `FindTutorCommand` which sets the predicate of the filtered persons list in `ModelManager` to be the predicate created earlier.

 Step 5.
 The result of the command execution is encapsulated as a `CommandResult` object which is returned back from